Sventimir/vim.cfg/README.txt

 Sventimir's vim configuration.
-Feel free to copy and share wherever youb want.
+Feel free to copy and share wherever you want.

-DEPENDANCIES:
+DEPENDENCIES:
-    * Vim compiled with Python (in Debian delivered by vim-nix package).
+    * Vim compiled with Python (in Debian delivered by vim-nox package).
     * Python module jedi.
     * GHC - if you intend to work with Haskell source code.